Alison Kibler Professor of American Studies and Women's, Gender & Sexuality Studies

-My first book, Rank Ladies: Gender and Cultural Hierarchy in American Vaudeville (University of North Carolina Press, 1999) traces women's central roles in the audience, on stage, and in the labor movement of the most popular live entertainment of the early twentieth century.
+Rank Ladies: Gender and Cultural Hierarchy in American Vaudeville (University of North Carolina Press, 1999) examines women’s roles as performers, labor activists, and consumers in the most popular live entertainment industry of the turn of the twentieth century.

 Ph.D.
 The University of Iowa, American Studies Program, 1994